Contractor Deposits: How Much Is Safe to Pay Upfront?

 Why this is safe:

-- You retain 80-90% leverage
+- You retain 80-90% payment protection

 - If contractor disappears, you've only lost $2K-$4K (still sucks, but not catastrophic)